incountry/sdk-nodejs/README.md

 #### Batches

-Use `batchWrite` method to create/replace multiple records at once
+You can use the `batchWrite` method to create/replace multiple records at once.

 ```typescript
 type BatchWriteResult = {